Eagle Rock Loop Backpacking

 Itinerary

-Day 4: On our last day we will have a delicious breakfast, break down camp and hit the trail for the last time.
-Once arriving at the trailhead we will all load up into the van and make the drive back to TCU.
+Day 4: On our last day we will have a delicious breakfast, break down camp and make the drive back to TCU.
 Arrive back at TCU at 5pm.

 Physical Challenge

-Backpacking Eagle Rock Loop can be strenuous on both your legs and back.
+Backpacking and paddling in the Buffalo can be strenuous on both your legs and back.
 It may also prove challenging to spend multiple days on trail in a row and hiking about 10 miles a day.
 Staying well hydrated, taking your time, resting when necessary (but not for too long), and keeping your energy level high is essential.
 Trip members should be in good physical condition and should plan on challenging themselves on this trip.

 TRIP RATING 2 out of 3 – This is an advanced backpacking due to the duration, distance and terrain.